Explains what quality assurance is and the processes involved.

 Each NHS screening programme has a defined set of standards to ensure that services are of a high quality.

-Quality assurance (QA) assessment
+Quality assurance (QA) assessment and local visit reports

 Each local screening programme provider must: